Fast and accurate analytical formulas for light propagation in general static, spherically symmetric spacetimes

 In studies of light propagation near compact objects, the standard tool is the ray-tracing of null geodesics, which enables the investigation of observable photon trajectories.
 However, this method is computationally expensive due to the numerical integration involved.
 For this reason, several approximate analytical approaches have been developed to perform this task more efficiently~\cite{Beloborodov_2002,Semerak:2014kra,LaPlaca:2019rjz,Poutanen:2019tcd,Gao:2025arj}.
 Analytical approximations of this kind have proven remarkably effective in modeling a wide range of phenomena involving neutron stars and black holes~\cite{Poutanen:2003yd,Viironen:2004ze,Gierlinski:2004tu,Kulkarni:2005cs,Suleimanov:2006pk,vanAdelsberg:2006uu,Poutanen:2006hw,Bogdanov:2006zd,Morsink:2007tv,Ho:2008bq,Ibragimov:2009js,Dipanjan:2011ef,Poutanen:2013xaa,Potekhin:2014fla,Mohan:2015jsa,Watts:2016uzu,Perego:2017fho,Mushtukov:2017ubg,Ascenzi:2024osa,Saathoff:2024pzk,Cardenas-Avendano:2022csp,Loktev:2023cty,Markozov:2023zxq,Ahlberg:2023iza,EventHorizonTelescope:2021btj,Hu:2022ehk,Loktev:2020tin,BG_2023,Junior:2024lvj}.

 Among these approaches, the Beloborodov formula (Eq.~(1) in~\cite{Beloborodov_2002}) stands out.
-In the Schwarzschild spacetime, it provides a relation between the emission angle of a light ray---measured with respect to the radial direction---and the angular (and radial) position at which the same point is observed in the asymptotic region.
+In the Schwarzschild spacetime, it provides a relation between the emission angle of a light ray; measured with respect to the radial direction; and the angular (and radial) position at which the same point is observed in the asymptotic region.
 Despite its success, this formula has some intrinsic limitations: it loses accuracy for emission angles exceeding $90^{\circ}$, it assumes exact spherical symmetry (thus neglecting spin-induced spacetime deformations), and it is restricted to the Schwarzschild metric.

 Some of these shortcomings have been mitigated in later works.
-In particular, Poutanen~\cite{Poutanen:2019tcd} proposed a refined expression---still within the Schwarzschild geometry---that significantly improves the treatment of large-angle emission and has been successfully applied in various astrophysical contexts.
+In particular, Poutanen~\cite{Poutanen:2019tcd} proposed a refined expression; still within the Schwarzschild geometry; that significantly improves the treatment of large-angle emission and has been successfully applied in various astrophysical contexts.

-Moreover, comparative analyses between approximate methods and full Kerr ray-tracing simulations have shown that, for moderate spins, both the resulting direct images and polarization signatures remain in close agreement~\cite{Cardenas-Avendano:2022csp,Loktev:2023cty}.
-Notably, the Poutanen approximation has been implemented in the ARTPOL algorithm, which enables fast analytical tracing of polarized light rays with accuracy comparable to numerical ray-tracing for Kerr black holes with spin parameters up to $a_* \simeq 0.94$, while being over four orders of magnitude faster~\cite{Loktev:2023cty}.
+{ Moreover, comparative studies between approximate analytical treatments of photon propagation in a non-spinning Schwarzschild spacetime and full Kerr ray-tracing simulations indicate that, for moderate black-hole spins, both the resulting direct images and their associated polarization signatures remain in close quantitative agreement~\cite{Cardenas-Avendano:2022csp,Loktev:2023cty}.} Notably, the Poutanen approximation has been implemented in the ARTPOL algorithm, which enables fast analytical tracing of polarized light rays with accuracy comparable to numerical ray-tracing for Kerr black holes with spin parameters up to $a_* \simeq 0.94$, while being over four orders of magnitude faster~\cite{Loktev:2023cty}.